 Number of contacts per 1,000 inhabitants, 50 years and older

 Injection treatment is relevant for patients with age-related macular degeneration (AMD), diabetic retinopathy, and vein occlusion.
-Nationally, the proportion of contacts with the diagnosis AMD decreased from about 78 % in 2015 to 73 % in 2023.
-However, in some referral areas, the proportion of contacts with the diagnosis AMD has increased during the period.
-In the catchment areas of Bergen and Stavanger, the proportion of contacts with a diagnosis of diabetic retinopathy or vein occlusion was very low in 2023.
+Nationally, the proportion of contacts with the diagnosis AMD decreased from about 78% in 2015 to 70% in 2024.

 The analysis is based on activity data from the Norwegian Patient Register (NPR) for somatic specialist health services.
 The data includes activity in public hospitals and private hospitals that provide publicly funded services.
 Data from specialists under public funding contracts are not included, as this treatment is only provided in hospitals.